 On heavier gauges, this model will not give as clean a cut as higher end models.

 This model is a great tool for small household tasks such as trimming and splicing wires.
-It is lightweight and thin for easy use by just about anyone, yet the carbon steel material will hold up for a long time with occasional use.
+It is lightweight and thin making it easy to use for just about anyone, yet the carbon steel material will hold up for a long time with occasional usage.
 The slim .39-inch blade makes these wire cutters a great option for jewelry making or crafts as well.

-This model is not intended for frequent cutting of heavy gauge wire, and will wear out quickly with such use.
+This model is not intended for frequent cutting of heavy gauge wire, and will wear out quickly with such usage.

 BestReviews wants to be better.
 Please take our 3-minute survey,